|55 Kenosia Avenue

 Therefore, a problem with normal bile flow often results in malabsorption of vital nutrients and the accumulation of toxic materials in the body.

-The initial symptoms associated with MDR3 deficiency may be foul-smelling, greasy stools or watery diarrhea, which can be present during the neonatal period rather than at birth (congenital).
+The initial symptoms associated with MDR3 deficiency may be jaundice, discolored stools and/or hepatomegaly, which can be present during the neonatal period rather than at birth (congenital).
 Affected infants may also experience mild or moderate itching (pruritus).
 Itching can cause irritability and skin abrasions due to constant scratching.
 Yellowing of the skin, mucous membranes and whites of the eyes (jaundice) is often present.
 Initially jaundice may come and go, but eventually it may continually persist.
 Additional symptoms common to liver disease such as an abnormally large liver and spleen (hepatosplenomegaly) may also occur.